Shadow Work for Professional Growth and Development

 Relationship boundaries are crucial because they distinguish between healthy and unhealthy partnerships.

 An employee might unconsciously think and feel like a child who was not permitted to speak out.
 This happens when they cannot establish healthy boundaries with their co-worker.
-Shadow work will teach you how to stop it from happening again.
+By practicing shadowing, you can learn to stop it from happening again.

 9. Find your hidden talents